curiousoffice/playbook/README.rst

 software products.

 This document is in a continuous development process and you are a key player to make it evolve.
-Please contribute to it using `this private repo
+Please contribute to it using `this repo
 <https://git.sophilabs.io/sophilabs/playbook>`_.

 Principles